t-taormina/t-taormina/README.md

 ### Welcome

 - My name is Tyler Taormina.
-- I am an Undergrad studying Computer Science at Portland State University(Est Grad Spring 2024).
+- BS in Computer Science from Portland State University
 - I am currently building projects in C and Python
 - I am also starting to keep writeups for interesting CTF problems in the Security repository.
 I generally work on reverse engineerin, web, and pwn problems.
 - I can be reached by my email taormina.dev@gmail.com 📫